Richl-lab/recognize-unusual-logins/README.md

 ![Tool Demo](misc/tool_demo.gif)

 ## Maintenance
 If you want to add new features, see [Maintenance Directory](https://github.com/Richl-lab/recognize-unusual-logins/tree/main/maintenance).
-It contains a discription to add different kind of features.
+It contains a description to add different kind of features.

 ## Roadmap
-* Error handling
-*
-* Check if loaded model and data got same features

 ## License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/Richl-lab/recognize-unusual-logins/blob/main/LICENSE) for more information.